loreenzo02/loreenzo02/README.md

 # Hi!
-I'm Alejandro Lorenzo 🙋‍♂️ and I ❤️ work hard.
+I'm Alejandro Lorenzo 🙋‍♂️ and I ❤️ hard work.

 # Programming languages

 I've worked with C, Python, Java, Javascript, a lot of frameworks like Django, Flask, Vue.js and Neo.js.
-Moreover, I have experience with databases development using postgres and Dveaber, I love it 😍.
+Moreover, I have experience with databases development using Postgres and Dveaber, I love it 😍.

-In addition, I love the blockchain and Web3 world and I am working to be a good backend developer in this world. 📚
+In addition, I love the Blockchain and Web3 world and I am working to be a good backend developer in this world. 📚

 # My personal programming projects